Grand Staircase of the Titanic: Honour and Glory crowning Time clock

 The carved timepiece of the Olympic, preserved at the SeaCity Museum in Southampton.
-Currently, no photos of the Titanics counterpart are known to exist; all modern reproductions are based on that of the Olympics timepiece.
+No photos of the Titanics counterpart are known to exist; all modern reproductions are based on that of the Olympics timepiece.

 Honour and Glory crowning Time was the name given to the allegorical wall clock in the Neoclassical eclectic style located above the first central landing (from the top) of the Grand Staircase, just below the wrought iron and glass dome.
 It was one of a series of slave clocks in the ship.

 Like the Olympic, Titanic was equipped with a large number of clocks supplied by the Magneta Company of Zurich (Switzerland), that were distributed throughout the transatlantic in passenger and crew spaces.
 These clocks, 48 in total, were controlled by two master clocks that were located in the chart room just behind the wheelhouse.
 Each master clock was capable of controlling 25 slave units in such a way that whenever the master clock advanced by one minute of time, the slave units that were connected to it would also advance by one minute of time, all in one synchronous operation.

 The ornamented oak panel comprised a half-point arch supported by two pilasters in composite order, each capital decorated with a winged putti's head in its centre.
 As a curiosity, the four volutes, two for each capital, were carved reversed.
 In the central panel, the round case of the clock itself rested upon an estipite adorned with laurel festoons, this was flanked by two winged female figures in mid-relief dressed with a chiton.
 From the onlooker's point of view, the figure at left represented Honour whereas the one at right depicted Glory.
 As accompanying attributes, Honour held a tablet in her left hand while the other was writing using a stylus, her left foot rested on top of a terrestrial globe.
 The personification of Glory had a palm branch in her right hand and next to her right foot was seen a laurel wreath in a vertical position leant against the aforesaid estipite.
 Surrounding the figural central panel there were different decorative motifs such as swags of fruits and flowers, egg-and-dart, scrolls, acanthus, rosettes, a pair of seated griffins, etc.